matthewfcarlson/matthewfcarlson.github.io/content/projects/hidden-pc-tower/index.md

 The black thing at the back is an AOC cooler and the circles at the bottom are intakes.
 Even with the added height, it's tight.

+## A Side Note On Power

+Putting two gaming PC's, two monitors, two routers (I hate the AT&T supplied one but can't get rid of it), a raspberry PI, and a media server into a small space is one thing, but to do so with only one outlet?
+Back of the envelope math says I'll be drawing around 1500 wats at full load, which is about 12 amps.
+In the US, most houses are wired with 15amp circuits.
+For whatever reason, my house has 20 amp wiring and breakers.
+Go figure.
+So hopefully I should be okay.

+That said, it is a lot of power to be drawing from one outlet so I'm a little worried there.
+Additionally, I might get some sort of UPS type thing here to prevent power outages.
+At least for the network equipment.

 # From 3d Model to Wood

 1/2" sanded plywood is pretty cheap and since it's just going to get painted, I'm not too worried about the wood, just that it's flat and easy to work with.